-People with Bethlem myopathy usually have loose joints (joint laxity) and weak muscle tone (hypotonia) in infancy, but they develop contractures during childhood, typically in their fingers, wrists, elbows, and ankles.
+People with Bethlem muscular dystrophy usually have low muscle tone (hypotonia) in infancy.
 Muscle weakness can begin at any age but often appears in childhood to early adulthood.
-The muscle weakness is slowly progressive, with about two-thirds of affected individuals over age 50 needing walking assistance.
+The muscle weakness is slowly progressive, with about two-thirds of affected individuals over age 50 needing walking assistance, particularly when outdoors.
+Affected individuals usually develop contractures by adulthood, typically in their fingers, elbows, shoulders, and ankles.
 Older individuals may develop weakness in respiratory muscles, which can cause breathing problems.
-Some people with this mild form of collagen VI-related myopathy have skin abnormalities, including small bumps called follicular hyperkeratosis on the arms and legs; soft, velvety skin on the palms of the hands and soles of the feet; and abnormal wound healing that creates shallow scars.
+Some people with this mild form of collagen VI-related dystrophy have skin abnormalities, including small bumps called follicular hyperkeratosis on the arms and legs; soft, velvety skin on the palms of the hands and soles of the feet; and abnormal wound healing that creates shallow scars.

 People with Ullrich congenital muscular dystrophy have severe muscle weakness beginning soon after birth.
 Some affected individuals are never able to walk and others can walk only with support.
-Those who can walk often lose the ability, usually in adolescence.
-Individuals with Ullrich congenital muscular dystrophy develop contractures in their neck, hips, and knees, which further impair movement.
-There may be joint laxity in the fingers, wrists, toes, ankles, and other joints.
-Some affected individuals need continuous mechanical ventilation to help them breathe.
-As in Bethlem myopathy, some people with Ullrich congenital muscular dystrophy have follicular hyperkeratosis; soft, velvety skin on the palms and soles; and abnormal wound healing.
+Those who can walk often lose the ability, usually in early adolescence.
+Individuals with Ullrich congenital muscular dystrophy develop contractures in their shoulders, elbows, hips, and knees, which further impair movement.
+Many individuals with this form of the condition have loose joints (joint laxity) in the fingers, wrists, toes, ankles, and other joints.
+Affected individuals need continuous mechanical ventilation to help them breathe while sleeping, and some may need it in the daytime.
+As in Bethlem muscular dystrophy, some people with Ullrich congenital muscular dystrophy have follicular hyperkeratosis; soft, velvety skin on the palms and soles; and abnormal wound healing.

-Individuals with collagen VI-related myopathy often have signs and symptoms of multiple forms of this condition, so it can be difficult to assign a specific diagnosis.
+Individuals with collagen VI-related dystrophy often have signs and symptoms of multiple forms of this condition, so it can be difficult to assign a specific diagnosis.
 The overlap in disease features, in addition to their common cause, is why these once separate conditions are now considered part of the same disease spectrum.

 Changes in type VI collagen structure or production lead to an unstable extracellular matrix that is no longer attached to cells.
-As a result, the stability of the surrounding muscle cells and connective tissue progressively declines, which leads to the muscle weakness, contractures, and other signs and symptoms of collagen VI-related myopathy.
+As a result, the stability of the surrounding muscle cells and connective tissue progressively declines, which leads to the muscle weakness, contractures, and other signs and symptoms of collagen VI-related dystrophy.

-Collagen VI-related myopathy can be inherited in an autosomal dominant pattern, which means one copy of the altered gene in each cell is sufficient to cause the disorder.
-Bethlem myopathy is typically inherited in an autosomal dominant manner, as are some cases of the intermediate form and a few rare instances of Ullrich congenital muscular dystrophy.
-Most cases result from new mutations in the gene and occur in people with no history of the disorder in their family.
-In other cases, an affected person inherits the mutation from one affected parent.
+Collagen VI-related dystrophy is often inherited in an autosomal dominant pattern, which means one copy of the altered gene in each cell is sufficient to cause the disorder.
+Bethlem muscular dystrophy is typically inherited in an autosomal dominant manner.
+The affected person usually inherits the variant from one affected parent.
+The intermediate form and Ullrich congenital muscular dystrophy can also follow an autosomal dominant inheritance pattern.
+These forms typically result from new variants in the gene and occur in people with no history of the disorder in their family.

-Collagen VI-related myopathy can be inherited in an autosomal recessive pattern, which means both copies of the gene in each cell have mutations.
-Ullrich congenital muscular dystrophy is typically inherited in an autosomal recessive manner, as are some cases of the intermediate form and a few rare instances of Bethlem myopathy.
-The parents of an individual with an autosomal recessive condition each carry one copy of the mutated gene, but they typically do not show signs and symptoms of the condition.
+Less commonly, collagen VI-related dystrophy is inherited in an autosomal recessive pattern, which means both copies of the gene in each cell have variants.
+Some cases of Ullrich congenital muscular dystrophy and the intermediate form and a few rare instances of Bethlem muscular dystrophy are inherited in an autosomal recessive manner.
+The parents of an individual with an autosomal recessive condition each carry one copy of the altered gene, but they typically do not show signs and symptoms of the condition.

 Other Names for This Condition

-- collagen type VI-related disorders
+- Collagen type VI-related disorders

-- collagen VI-related myopathies
+- Collagen VI-related myopathies